back to the MAIN INDEX

 See how lucky he was?

-He gathered his men, he slipped the chains,
+He gathered his men, slipped the chains,

 XIII